 180 Ryder Hall

-Professor of the Practice and Interim Chair
+Professor of the Practice and Chair

 Scott began his teaching career at the University of Michigan in 1983.
-For many years he served on the faculty at Boston University’s School of Theatre Arts and chaired their MFA directing program.
-He has taught directing at Brown University/Trinity Rep and dramatic literature at Brandeis University where he was the inaugural Director of the Office of the Arts.
-His areas of scholarship include American and European modern drama, Queer Theatre, Tennessee Williams, and Eugene O’Neill.
-He recently contributed the chapter “Acting Misbegotten” to the anthology Critical Insights: Eugene O’Neill (Salem Press, 2012).
+For many years he served on the faculty at Boston University’s School of Theatre Arts and led their M.F.A. directing program.
+He has taught directing at Brown University/Trinity Rep and dramatic literature at Brandeis University where he was the inaugural Director of the Office of the Arts for 11 years.